-We've got your orthopaedic claim covered
+We've got your Orthopaedic Negligence Claim covered

 ‘Orthopaedics’ refers to the surgery and treatment concerning the musculoskeletal system (bones, ligaments, joints, tendons).
 During these surgeries and treatments, health professionals such as orthopaedic surgeons can sometimes make mistakes that can have devastating effects on patients.
 In cases where there is a misdiagnosis or improper orthopaedic treatment, patients often face longer treatments and in severe cases, can even face amputation.